-The Miami CTSI is sponsoring ONE new Mentored Translational Research Scholars Program Awards (KL2) for the fiscal years FY2021-2022.
+The Miami Clinical Translational Science Institute (CTSI) will sponsor three NCATS Mentored Translational Research Scholars Program Awards (KL2) for the fiscal years FY2021-2022.
 Additional Institutional Career Development Scholar awards may be possible in collaboration with other UM Schools and Colleges, centers and institutes including Sylvester Comprehensive Cancer Center, Center for Aids Research, and others.
 The KL2 award supports the research career development of early stage investigators at the assistant professor level for two years.
-The support will include yearly: (1) 75% salary support up to the NIH Salary Cap; (2) $2,500 for travel and training-related activities including applicable registration fees; (3) $30,000 for research expenses per 12 months.
+The support includes (1) salary support up to the NIH Salary Cap; (2) travel and training-related activities including applicable registration fees; (3) limited amount of research expenses.
 Awardees will be required to devote 75% of their time to research (protected time).
 For complete details, refer to the RFA and Instructions.

 - Individualized research and career development plan;

 - Educational programs suited to the scholar, including enrollment in and completion of an advanced degree in clinical research, should it be needed;

 - Experiential training with established faculty researchers as mentors;

 - Supportive resources that include access to CTSI experts in epidemiology, research design, regulatory support, ethics, community engagement, and biostatistics;

 - Modest funds to cover research costs and/or expenses associated with tuition, training opportunities, and travel support for preceptorship in expert labs or to attend relevant scientific meetings (up to maximum amount stipulated for applicable expenses).

 - Be, at the time of submission, a full-time UM Assistant Professor (tenure or non-tenure-track) within 6 years of your first faculty appointment.

 - Commit a minimum of 75% time to research and research training over the award period, and obtain the primary department commitment for 75% research protected time and necessary resources.